MattSortsThings/kolyteon/dev_notes/problem_definition_futoshiki.md

 The domain of a square variable is the ordered list of possible integers that may fill that square.
 For a problem of size *N*, a square's domain is generated using the following algorithm:

 1. Start with the set of all consecutive numbers {1, 2, ..., *N*}.
-2. For every fixed number in the same column or row as the present square, eliminate that number.
+2. For every filled square in the same column or row as the present square, eliminate that number.
-3. For every fixed number in an adjacent square where the present square is greater than the adjacent square, eliminate all numbers less than or equal to the fixed number.
+3. For every filled square in an adjacent square where the present square is greater than the adjacent square, eliminate all numbers less than or equal to the filled square.
-4. For every fixed number in an adjacent square where the present square is less than the adjacent square, eliminate all numbers greater than or equal to the fixed number.
+4. For every filled square in an adjacent square where the present square is less than the adjacent square, eliminate all numbers greater than or equal to the filled square.

 ### Constraints